Trilostane

 In addition to being used to treat hyperadrenocorticism in cats and dogs, trilostane is also used by veterinarians to treat dogs diagnosed with alopecia X, a type of baldness that is also known as black skin disease because it causes the skin to turn black in color.
 Other names for the condition include: Adult Onset Growth Hormone Deficiency, Growth Hormone-Responsive Alopecia, Castration-Responsive Alopecia, and Adrenal Hyperplasia-Like Syndrome.

-Dosage and Administration of Trilostane
+Dosage and Administration

 Trilostane is given orally and should be administered to the pet exactly as prescribed by your veterinarian.
 The dosage and frequency are determined by many factors, including the size and weight of the pet being treated, the severity of the condition, and more.
-Because trilostane can cause nausea in some animals, it is recommended that pet owners administer the drug with food.
+Because it can cause nausea in some animals, it is recommended that pet owners administer the drug with food.

 If you miss a dose, then be sure to give the next dose as soon as you remember to or, if it is close to the next scheduled dose, wait and resume with the next regularly scheduled dose.
 Do not administer a double dose to catch up on a missed dose.
-After administering trilostane, be sure to wash your hands thoroughly.
+After administering, be sure to wash your hands thoroughly.

-Special Precautions for Using Trilostane
+Special Precautions

 Trilostane is only to be administered to the pet that it has been prescribed for.
 The medication should be kept well out of reach of children and pets.

-Trilostane should be used with caution in pets that are pregnant or nursing because it may affect other hormones produced in the adrenal gland.
+This should be used with caution in pets that are pregnant or nursing because it may affect other hormones produced in the adrenal gland.
 This drug should be used with caution in dogs suffering from dehydration, weakness, or abnormal serum electrolyte levels because it can block the synthesis of other hormones (mineralocorticoids).

-Possible Side Effects of Trilostane
+Possible Side Effects

 Less common but more severe side effects can include severe depression, hemorrhagic diarrhea, collapse, and pale hypoadrenocortical crisis or adrenal necrosis/rupture.

-Known Drug Interactions With Trilostane
+Known Drug Interactions

 Sources: